 Paterson is a larger medium-sized city located in the state of New Jersey.
 With a population of 147,754 people and 33 constituent neighborhoods, Paterson is the third largest community in New Jersey.

 The rate of college-level education in Paterson is quite a bit lower than the national average among all cities of 21.84%: just 10.22% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Paterson in 2010 was $16,142, which is low income relative to New Jersey and the nation.
 This equates to an annual income of $64,568 for a family of four.
 However, Paterson contains both very wealthy and poor people as well.

 Paterson is an extremely ethnically-diverse city.
 The people who call Paterson home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Paterson, accounting for 58.37% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Paterson residents report their race to be White, followed by Black or African-American.
+People of Hispanic or Latino origin are the most prevalent group in Paterson, accounting for 59.28% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Paterson residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Paterson include Italian, Palestinian, Irish, and German.